milojezek/milojezek/README.md

 # Hey 👋 I'm Milek

-👨‍💻 Software Developer who's into building web and mobile apps
+👨‍💻 Prague-based Software Developer who's into building web and mobile apps

-💬 Like to be in touch with other developers and people learning to code
+🌱 Gaining experience in full-stack development and learning Dart & Flutter for fun

-🤝 Open to collaboration on small side projects, love learning new things
+💪 Open to collaboration on small side projects, willing to learn new things

-✉️ Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/miloslav-jezek/) or via milojezek4apps@gmail.com
+✉️ You can reach out to me on [LinkedIn](https://www.linkedin.com/in/miloslav-jezek/) or via milojezek4apps@gmail.com
 <br/>
 <br/>

 ## 🛠️ Tech
 ```
-💪 USING                Java, Spring Boot, Hibernate, Maven, PostgreSQL, Git/GitHub
+⚙️  BACKEND         Java, Spring Boot, Hibernate

-🌱 LEARNING             TypeScript, Angular + Dart&Flutter for fun
+🎨  FRONTEND        HTML/CSS, TypeScript, Angular

-🐤 BASICS               Kotlin, Android Development, JavaScript, HTML/CSS, Linux CLI, Gradle
+🗃️  DATABASE        PostgreSQL and MySQL basics

+🔨  OTHER           Git/GitHub, Maven, Linux CLI basics

+    + some knowledge of Kotlin and Android Development

 🤔  FUTURE           ?
 Full-stack ?
 Cross-platform ?
 DevOps ?
 ```

 <!---
 milojezek/milojezek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.